 Exclusions and limitations of liability

-While terms do vary, the scope of exclusions and limitations of liability for many generative AI tools result in little if any contractual liability for providers under terms of use.
+While terms vary, the scope of exclusions and limitations of liability for many generative AI tools result in little if any contractual liability for providers under terms of use.
 As is common with click-through agreements, many providers disclaim all liability for indirect, incidental and consequential damages, and some providers disclaim or significantly cap liability for direct damages.
 Again, providers that offer an enterprise or business account option may agree to a higher liability cap (for example, the fees paid by the end user to the provider).
 Conversely, end users typically do not receive significant exclusions and limitations of liability under providers’ terms of use.
-Therefore, unless you have negotiated a more customer-favorable approach with the provider, your and your colleagues’ use of the tool may subject your company to broad liability and, should your use of the tool result in liability to the company, the terms of use are unlikely to offer much protection from the provider.
+Therefore, unless you have negotiated a more customer-favorable approach with the provider, your and your colleagues’ use of the tool may subject your company to broad liability, and should your use of the tool result in liability to the company, the terms of use are unlikely to offer much protection from the provider.

 Many thanks to Jimmy Gilligan, Tom Connors, and Tracy Rubin for their contributions to this article.